divsinghal/Claimless/README.md

 The policy is for 1 year, original premium is £100 and the discounted premium is £99 = £100 - (0.1% * 10).
 99 NCB tokens are payable if no claim is made.

+4. The customer now has 0 NCB tokens.

+5(i) Scenario 1 No Claim: 1 year later the policy expires without a claim being made.
+99 NCB tokens created and are transfered to the customers account (Customer must request the tokens).

+5(ii) Scenario 2 Claim made: No NCB tokens are created or transfer.
+No action is required.

+5(iii) Scenario 3 Policy cancelled: Insurer records the total amount of premium paid (if any).
+If no claim has occured NCB tokens are created and transfered based on the actual premium paid.
+Example: only £10 premium was collected before the policy was cancelled, no claims occured.
+10 NCB tokens are created and transfered to the customer.